- Underground Strength and Conditioning Lv 1

 - Resident in Counseling

-Gabriel has built a gym and practice unlike anything else that’s ever been created.
-He has created a space where communities can grow together to a point past “good enough” and to a place where they are renewed then reimagined greater than they ever thought possible.
+Gabriel has built a gym unlike anything else that’s ever been created.
+Our space is one where individuals grow together to a point past “good enough” and to a place where they are renewed then reimagined greater than they ever thought possible.

 Gabriel continually seeks excellence through education from the leaders in the strength and conditioning field.
 Some of the individuals he’s worked with include:

 The late great Chris Moore aka Barbell Buddha